Lynette Scavo: Season 7

 Lynette and Renee start a new business in interior design, after a little persuasion from Renee.
 Renee suggests hiring Susan as Lynette's nanny.
-Lynette is reluctant, but eventually agrees.
 Lynette ends up comforting Susan when she feels bad about not being as financially stable as her friends.
-Mike has taken the job in Alaska, and Susan accepts Lynette's offer to be baby Paige's nanny, even though she thought she was being hired to work in Lynette and Renee's new business.
-She overhears a new client of Lynette and Renee's, and suggests that she ask her daughter for her favorite characters to paint on her wall.
-The woman likes Susan's idea.
-Renee gets mad at Susan, while Lynette wonders why her friend is acting strange.
-Susan eventually reveals that she feels the nanny job is beneath her, and is shamed to be the poor person in her group of friends.
-Lynette comforts her, saying that money can't change the way she looks in their eyes.
+Mike has taken the job in Alaska, and Susan accepts Lynette's offer to be baby Paige's nanny.

 Lynette is shown to be insecure in their marriage when Tom complains that she never "talks him up" to her friends.
 She admits to him that this is because she believes he is so perfect, that she doesn't deserve to be with him.
 He tells her that she is the type of person who still cries when their last child grows out of their onesies, even after raising four other children.
-Lynette learns that Renee and Tom had a one-night stand 20 years ago which happened right after Tom and Lynette became engaged and she was visiting her parents (they were on a break).
-She doesn't take it well, and is of course upset but keeps it quiet and instead begins a series of pranks against Tom as payback.
+Lynette learns that Renee and Tom had a one-night stand 20 years ago, which happened right after Tom and Lynette became engaged and she was visiting her parents, while Tom and Lynette were "taking a break".
+While she is very upset, she doesn't confront Tom and instead begins a series of pranks against him as payback.
 When Renee finds out what Lynette is doing, she tells Tom about it.
-Tom confronts Lynette and informs her that he wanted to tell her about Renee, but there was never a good time for it because he did not want to ruin the wonderful life they have together.
-Lynette then forgives Tom.
+After Tom confronts Lynette, they make amends after he apologizes.